andymj/vagrant-puppet-demo/README.md

 $ puppet apply --configprint modulepath
 ```

-+   (Optional) On the line `config.vm.network "private_network", ip: "192.168.33.10"` change the ip address if you are gonna run a new instance with the same box and the same vagrantfile (or you can use only one environment for all your projects (adding virtual hosts for each one, but I don't recommend it).
++   (Optional) On the line `config.vm.network "private_network", ip: "192.168.33.10"` change the ip address if you are gonna run a new instance with the same box and the same vagrantfile (or you can use only one environment for all your projects (adding virtual hosts for each one).

 ## Set up Puppet manifest file.
 +   go to the folder manifests and open default.pp